-Does Kate wear the “One Button” or the “Duchess” blazer?
+Does Kate wear the “One-Button” blazer or the “Duchess” blazer?

 The company’s full name is Smythe Les Vestes.
-All of the blazers are made in Canada.
+The company specialise in blazers, all of which are made in Canada.
 Smythe specialise in artful tailoring and achieving a great fit.

-When Kate wore the blue blazer back in 2016, Smythe released a statement saying:
+When Kate wore their blue blazer back in 2016, Smythe released a statement saying: